surrajj20/Task-Manager-API/README.md

 ***Pure Backend Project connection with Database*** <br>
 In this Api You can login and save your data it will work on postman so to test the Api you have create<br>
 production environment to the postman.
-Procuder to create production environment and handle API in postman is given in the pdf file link below:- <br>
+Procedure to create production environment and handle API in postman is given in the pdf file link below:- <br>

 ***Procedure to be Followed:-*** https://drive.google.com/file/d/1V9GvCt4F20WCQZ8-ZC0qBjjcuDvysSRQ/view?usp=sharing